 - Theme 3, C.3.
-The type and intensity of forest management are dependent on the purposes for which the forest is managed, as well as the forest type, ownership, size and location. - Theme 3, C.8.
-Sustainable management of forests includes maintaining forest health, productivity and diversity, and conserving a forested land base for the needs of present and future generations. - Theme 3, D.2.
-Forest management can be controversial because of safety issues, aesthetic impact, differences between past and current practices, and insufficient communication with those affected. - Theme 3, D.3.
-Issues that can arise from forest management decisions include: the effects of timber harvest; impacts on water quality, air quality and carbon sequestration; wilderness designation; recreational uses; erosion; salvage; livestock grazing; harvest methods; forest roads; forest taxation; and many others.
+The type and intensity of forest management, including harvest, is dependent dependent on the purposes for which the forest is managed, as well as forest type, ownership, size and location. - Theme 3, C.7.
+Sustainable management of forests takes into account social, economic and ecological dimensions of sustainability.
+It includes maintaining forest health, productivity and diversity, and conserving a forested land base for the needs of present and future generations. - Theme 3, D.2.
+Forest management can be controversial, because of diverse perspectives as well as the complex nature of forest ecosystems. - Theme 3, D.3.
+Issues related to forest management include the effects of timber harvest, carbon sequestration and climate change, forestland uses, wildfire, and others.

-- Forest Fact Break: Clearcutting video (1:51 minutes)
+- Forest Fact Break: Clearcutting video (1:51 minutes), available at learnforests.org

 - Equipment for sharing video

-- Forest Fact Sheet: Why Are Some Forests Clearcut?
+- Forest Fact Sheet: Why Are Some Forests Clearcut?, available at learnforests.org

 - "Sample Forest Management Opinion Survey" student page (optional)

 - Strips of paper (approximately 3" x 18")

 - Marking pens

 - Tape